egvijayanand/blazor-project-templates/README.md

 dotnet new wpf-blazor -f net8.0
 ```

-Optionally, to abstract Razor components as a separate Razor class library, pass the below parameter while creating the project:
+Optionally, to abstract Razor components as a separate Razor Class Library (RCL), pass the below parameter while creating the project:

 `-rcl` | `--razor-class-library` - Default value is `false`